paulmarsy/Everything-PowerShell-Module/README.md

-# Everything-PowerShell-Module
+# "Everything" PowerShell Module

-A PowerShell module which uses the "Everything" search API
+A PowerShell module which uses the "Everything" search application & API

 I have no affiliation with [Voidtools](http://www.voidtools.com/)